Ukraine invasion: What to know as Putin alerts nuclear force

 By The Associated Press

-Russian President Vladimir Putin put his nuclear forces on increased alert on Sunday in an unprecedented escalation of tensions with the West.
-Russia’s massive conventional military assault on Ukraine entered its fourth day with fighting in the streets of the country’s second-largest city, Kharkiv.
+Russian President Vladimir Putin put his nuclear forces on increased alert on Sunday in a major escalation of tensions with the West.
+Russia’s conventional military assault on Ukraine entered its fourth day with fighting in the streets of the country’s second-largest city, Kharkiv, and troops moving closer to the capital.

+The United States and European countries said they were upping their deliveries of weapons to Ukraine.

 Here are the things to know about the Russian invasion of Ukraine and the security crisis in Europe: